 These are just a few ideas, but they are at least springboards onto a world where in-car driver instruction is given a prominent place in the driver’s ed process and teens no longer enter the driving world with little or no knowledge or skill.

 Finally, we know as you do that to the degree that we properly train and educate our driving students, so will we and the generations after us benefit by driving on safer roadways and ultimately seeing a reduction or even an elimination of the national teen accident and fatality rate.
 We know this is a lofty goal, but with your help, we believe it is attainable.
-With this in mind, we would like to extend an invitation to you--as a corporation, as an organization, or as a personal friend of Ashburn Driving--to join with us in this mission with a contribution towards our operating costs and future goals.
-By clicking the Support Our Mission link below, you will be taking part in our life saving movement, and we thank you in advance for your generosity and deep concern.
+With this in mind, we would like to extend an invitation to you--as a corporation, as an organization, or as a personal friend of Ashburn Driving--to join with us in this mission either by becoming a student or by making a contribution towards our operating costs and future goals.
+By clicking the Sponsor Our Mission link below, you will be taking part in our life saving movement, and we thank you in advance for your generosity and mutual concern.